Half Block For-Credit Offerings

 Description: This course is a research project in interdisciplinary materials science designed for first- or second-year students.
 No prior experience or training is required.
 After a brief introduction to elements of plasma physics, surface chemistry, and materials properties, students will choose a material and a property they wish to modify.
 Using the tools available and with the guidance of the instructor, students will design and carry out an experiment to determine whether they can effectively modify the selected property.
 The curriculum includes goal-setting, project management, and self-assessment, with the aim of helping students build capacity for independent work.
 Students will gain experience in a low-stakes environment, have ownership of asking and answering scientific questions, and generate potentially fruitful ideas for collaborative research with faculty in the future.

-Instructor: Chris Schacht, Director, Writing Center
+Instructors: Chris Schacht, Director of the Ruth Barton Writing Center

 Instructor: Dan Miska, Senior Lecturer

-Description: A laboratory-based human cadaver dissection course designed to help students gain an advanced understanding of selected joints of the human body and to develop the skills of human cadaver dissection.
+Description: A laboratory based human cadaver dissection course designed to help students gain an advanced understanding of selected joints of the human body and to develop the skills of human cadaver dissection.

-Instructor: Ken Scriboni, Visiting Professor
+Instructor: Ken Scriboni, Visiting Instructor

 Instructor: Ricky Sweum, Visiting Instructor

 Description: Study today’s music business; learn practical steps for building multiple revenue streams within the music industry.
 Investigate the current job market as a live and studio performing musician, composer and arranger, songwriter, teacher, producer, recording engineer, manager, and more.
-Topics on brand-building, building an audience, marketing, social media, and press kits will be covered.
+Topics on brand-building, building an audience, marketing, social media, and press-kits will be covered.
 Develop an understanding of music copyrights, royalties, and sync licensing.
-Explore aspects of the recording industry, from the inception of a song idea, all the way through recording, production, and distribution, using digital, physical, and cryptocurrency media.
+Explore aspects of the recording industry, from the inception of a song idea, all the way through recording, production, and distribution, using digital, physical, and cryptocurrency medias.

 Instructor: Gail Murphy-Geiss, Professor